 Relevant historical information, images, artifacts, and other videos will be linked to each tour topic, enabling the public and students to explore further.
 The education team will also develop lesson plans for using the portal in elementary as well as middle/high school classrooms.

 The “Rediscovering Jamestown” project has been made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.
-The new virtual tours will launch in early 2021.
+The new virtual tours will launch in early spring 2021.